DanilNikolin/ai-renderer-arena/_scripts/ai_renderer_arena_context.md

     setError(null);
     abortControllerRef.current = new AbortController();
     let prompt: string;
     const basePrompt = `The source image contains a prominent red arrow pointing to a target object.
 The reference image contains a texture.
 Your task is to replace the texture of the object indicated by the arrow with the texture from the reference image.
+      Crucially:
-Crucially: 1.
-The red arrow must be completely removed from the final result.
-2. Preserve all other details of the source image: lighting, shadows, geometry, and un-targeted objects.
-The new texture must seamlessly integrate into the existing scene.`;
+      1. The red arrow must be completely removed from the final result.
+      2. Preserve the MACRO-geometry: the overall shape of the object, as well as the scene's lighting and shadows.
+      3. Preserve the MICRO-geometry: If the target object is made of individual components like planks, boards, or tiles, you MUST maintain the original seams, gaps, and grooves between them.
+The new texture should be applied to each individual component, not to the object as a single flat surface.`;
     const userClarification = helperPrompts.texture.trim();

     if (userClarification) {